shanshee/shanshee/README.md

 * 👯 I’m looking to collaborate on: Interesting projects that need a creative and technical touch.

-* 🤔 I need help with: Turning innovative ideas into functional software.

 * 💬 Ask me about: How we can collaborate on your next project!

 * 📫 How to reach me: shansheehan@gmail.com